-PART VII

-MISCELLANEOUS

-Order of tribunal to be final.

-45. An order of the tribunal shall be final and binding on all parties to the proceedings in which the order is made and, except as provided in section 43, no appeal shall lie in respect thereof.

-Setting aside award or order.

-- 46. (1) Any award or order of - - (a) the tribunal made under subsection (3) of section 27 or subsection (1) of section 32:

-- (b) the Registrar made under subsection (9) of section 17, subsection (3) of section 18 or subsection (5) of section 20, may, on the application of a person aggrieved by that order, be set aside by the tribunal and the tribunal may make such further order as it thinks fit. - (2) An application under subsection (1) shall be made within one month after the date on which such award or order was made or such further period as the tribunal may allow.

-Stay of execution on appeal.

-- 47. (1) The filing of a notice of appeal shall not operate as a stay of execution of an order unless the tribunal or the High Court, as the case may be, otherwise orders. - (2) Any stay of execution may be subject to such conditions as to costs, payment into the tribunal, the giving of security or otherwise as the tribunal or the High Court thinks fit.

-Interest on awards.

-- 48. (1) The tribunal may include in the amount of an award, interest at the rate specified in subsection (4) on the whole or any part of the sum claimed, for the whole or any part of the period between the date when the cause of action arose and the date of the award. - (2) The powers conferred by subsection (1) may be exercised - (a) whether or not interest is expressly claimed; - (b) at any time after the date of the award if it appears to the tribunal that the failure to claim or to award interest was through inadvertence; and - (c) where an award is made against the defendant in his absence. - (3) An award shall carry interest at the rate specified in subsection (4) on the aggregate amount thereof, or on such part thereof as for the time being remains unsatisfied from the date of the award until satisfaction. - (4) The rate of interest specified for the purposes of subsections (1) and (3) shall be at the rate fixed by the Chief Justice by notice in the Gazette.
+(3) A decision of the High Court under subsection (1) shall be final and shall not be subject to any appeal.
+Small Claims Tribunals PART 7 GENERAL Order of tribunal to be final 45.
+An order of the tribunal shall be final and binding on all parties to the proceedings in which the order is made and, except as provided in section 43, no appeal shall lie in respect thereof.
+Setting aside award or order 46.
+(1) Any award or order of - - (a) the tribunal made under section 27(3) or 32(1); - (b) the Registrar made under section 17(9), 18(3) or 20(5), may, on the application of a person aggrieved by that order, be set aside by the tribunal and the tribunal may make such further order as it thinks fit.
+(2) An application under subsection (1) shall be made within one month after the date on which such award or order was made or such further period as the tribunal may allow.
+Stay of execution on appeal 47.
+(1) The filing of a notice of appeal shall not operate as a stay of execution of an order unless the tribunal or the High Court, as the case may be, otherwise orders.
+(2) Any stay of execution may be subject to such conditions as to costs, payment into the tribunal, the giving of security or otherwise as the tribunal or the High Court thinks fit.
+Interest on awards 48.
+(1) The tribunal may include in the amount of an award, interest at the rate specified in subsection (4) on the whole or any part of the sum claimed, for the whole or any part of the period between the date when the cause of action arose and the date of the award. - (2) The powers conferred by subsection (1) may be exercised - (a) whether or not interest is expressly claimed; (b) at any time after the date of the award if it appears to the tribunal that the failure to claim or to award interest was through inadvertence; and (c) where an award is made against the defendant in his absence.

-Payment of award.